rgb-archive/spec/04-lightning-network.md

 ### Feature bits

-We picked bits `8/9` of the [`features`](https://github.com/lightningnetwork/lightning-rfc/blob/master/09-features.md) bit-array to signal for Spectrum support.
-We plan to use mostly the ninth bit (so that the node will still be able to connect to "vanilla" ones), but reserving the even bit too allows to, if a node admin wants to, connect exclusively to Spectrum-compatible nodes.
+We picked bits `10/11` of the [`features`](https://github.com/lightningnetwork/lightning-rfc/blob/master/09-features.md) bit-array to signal for Spectrum support.
+We plan to use mostly the tenth bit (so that the node will still be able to connect to "vanilla" ones), but reserving the even bit too allows to, if a node admin wants to, connect exclusively to Spectrum-compatible nodes.

+Also, in order to function properly, Spectrum will require to have bits `8/9` (support for TLVs) set by both parties involved into channel creation.

 ### General design